richardDobron/fbt/docs/getting_started.md

+---
+id: getting_started
-# Integrating into your app
+title: Integrating into your app
+sidebar_label: Getting started
+---

 We recommend you read the [best practices](best_practices.md) for advice on how to best prepare your applications.
 We strongly encourage you to do so.